flyingwolf1701/cryptotrader/src/cryptotrader/services/binance/websocketAPI/wsDesignDoc.md

     return msg_id
 Diagnostic Scripts
 Each component of the WebSocket API should have a corresponding diagnostic script that tests its functionality.
+Diagnostic scripts are now organized in a directory structure that mirrors the main WebSocket API modules but with slightly different naming, making it easier to locate and maintain them.

+Diagnostic Script Organization
+The diagnostic_scripts directory contains subdirectories that correspond to the main module structure with adjusted naming:

+account_diagnostics/ - Diagnostic scripts for account-related operations market_diagnostics/ - Diagnostic scripts for market data operations trading_diagnostics/ - Diagnostic scripts for trading operations user_stream_diagnostics/ - Diagnostic scripts for user data stream operations The main binance_websocket_diagnostic.py script serves as a reference implementation for testing the core WebSocket functionality.

+Diagnostic Script Pattern
 All diagnostic scripts should follow the design pattern established in binance_websocket_diagnostic.py, which serves as the reference implementation.

 Key characteristics of the diagnostic scripts:

 Comprehensive Testing: Test all major functionality in the corresponding module